the-markup/meta-pixel-mortgage/README.md

 - A **button click** event when a user clicked on a button to log in or access an internal link, sending the button text.
 - A **scroll event** when a user scrolled down the page, sending the percentage of the page scrolled.

 When we found evidence of any of these taking place, we documented it with a screenshot showing the network activity in the browser’s Developer Tools’ Network activity panel showing the call, and the information sent.
+This resulted in the 11 domains we include here, with one folder per domain.
 We also included a [HAR file](https://en.wikipedia.org/wiki/HAR_(file_format)) for the testing session for each site.
 A HAR file is an archive format supported by most major browsers that contains a recording of all network requests made and received during a browsing session. (_Note: Any instance of personal information or a login email or password appearing in plaintext in a HAR file was replaced with the string `MARKUP_REDACTED`_).

 Questions?
 Write to us: [colin@themarkup.org](mailto:colin@themarkup.org) or [ross@themarkup.org](mailto:ross@themarkup.org)